 The health and safety of our entire Wells community is our highest priority.
 Although the pandemic continues to evolve — as well as our response to it — we continue to have a shared responsibility to keep the Wells community healthy and safe, with each of us doing our part by making good choices.

 On this website, you will find guidance on many important topics related to the College's health and safety protocols regarding COVID-19.
 Each of the following pages includes additional details and resources.

-If you need more information or have questions, please contact the Office of Communications and Marketing at firstname.lastname@example.org.
+If you need more information or have questions, please contact Geoffrey Gabriel, Covid-19 Coordinator at firstname.lastname@example.org.

 This page was last updated January 4, 2023